 Tips and tricks

-Room temperature - Bring your tenderloin to room temperature before placing it in the oven.
+Bring to room temperature - Bring your tenderloin to room temperature before placing it in the oven.
 A cold tenderloin will take significantly longer to cook through and will cook unevenly (the outside will be done long before the center).

 Use the broiler - Since this cut of meat is so large, it can be difficult to sear on the stove top.
 Using the broiler is a great alternative to pan searing.

 Reduce the sauce - The mushroom sauce doesn't contain any thickening agents, like flour or cornstarch, and will look quite thin.
-Once you've added your heavy cream, you'll reduce the sauce for several minutes to help it thicken.
+Once you've added your heavy cream, reduce the sauce for several minutes to help it thicken.

 Don't skip the parmesan - The addition of parmesan cheese not only adds a savory, salty flavor, but also helps to thicken the sauce slightly.